 And finally, it’s crucial to a test a bed’s sinkage and responsiveness.
 Sinkage refers to how much you’re likely to sink into a mattress, while responsiveness shows how easily you can move around on it.

-After I get the above results, I can see whether you’re more likely to feel as if you’re sleeping “on top” of the bed or “in” it.
-I also can see how easily it’ll be to change sleeping positions in the night, which is especially helpful information for combination sleepers.
+After we get the above results, we can see whether you’re more likely to feel as if you’re sleeping “on top” of the bed or “in” it.
+We can also see how easily it’ll be for combo sleepers to change sleeping positions in the night.

 Sheet Reviews

 Sure, most sheets look great when they’re fresh out of the package… but how are you supposed to know which sheets are best for you just by looking at them?
-To figure that out, I spoke with our accessories expert Amelia Jerden, who shared her method for assessing the quality of new sheets.
+To figure that out, we turned to our accessories expert Amelia Jerden, who shared her method for assessing the quality of new sheets.

 For her, it really comes down to three main factors: Materials, feel, and temperature.
 She also always makes sure to consider the care instructions.
 Below, you’ll get an idea of her step-by-step process for analyzing each of these factors.